hugo529100/hfs-Orange-theme/README.md

 some fix and buttons looks better, in file-menu-dialog add border the button ,easy for click on cellphone in big fingers .

 2025/05/16
-fix toase not on top left
+fix toase not on top left.
-chutom.html been remove because I make some plugin to replace this custon:
+The chutom.html been remove because I make some plugin to replace this custon:

 hfs-Banner-footer-plugin --- banner and footer